kryzlerahne/IT3205_FilipinoDataAlliance/README.md

-# Project Title: The Future Pay: Analysis on the Potential Effects of Increasing Minimum Wage in the Philippines
+# The Future Pay: Analysis on the Potential Effects of Increasing Minimum Wage in the Philippines

 <h3> Introduction </h3>